The total revenue a firm can expect from a client relationship over its entire duration.

 Client Lifetime Value calculates the total worth of a client relationship from start to finish.
 It combines average contract value, relationship duration, and any additional revenue from upsells or referrals.
-CLV helps agencies understand which clients to prioritize and how much to invest in acquisition.
+CLV helps firms understand which clients to prioritize and how much to invest in acquisition.

 Monthly retainer: $5,000.
 Average relationship: 24 months.
 Upsells: $10,000 over lifetime.
 CLV = ($5,000 × 24) + $10,000 = $130,000